AbdurazaaqMohammed/save-on-device/README.md

 # <img src="./.github/readme-images/ic_launcher-playstore.png" width="48"> Save On Device

-an Android app that allows you to save files on your device from other apps using the share functionality.
+An Android app that allows you to save files on your device from other apps using the Share or View functionality.

 <img src="./.github/readme-images/demo.gif" width="250">